briancribb/strpg-hero-source/pages/game/trade.md

   <dt>Pay Grade Descriptions</dt>
   <dd>Details for each pay grade.
 Useful for matching characters up to a job.</dd>
   <dt>Jobs by UFP/ITA Category</dt>
-  <dd>The UPF/ITA has official categories for commerce jobs, which are roughly analogous to Starfleet’s militry branches.
+  <dd>The UPF/ITA has official categories for commerce jobs, which are roughly analogous to Starfleet’s military branches.
 These tables list the jobs in each category along with their pay grade.</dd>
 </dl>

 {% include trade-pay-rates.html %}